Fund of €10m launched for Irish whiskey distilleries

 Whiskey distilleries are playing an ever more vital role within the Irish economy, according to Ilen River Partners.

-A new fund with more than €10 million of capital has been launched for whiskey distilleries and businesses across the Republic.
+A new fund with more than €10 million of capital has been launched for whiskey distilleries and businesses across Ireland.

 Whiskey magnate John Teeling warned on Tuesday that there may be a scarcity of the Irish spirit within the next few years due to surging global demand.